frantic0/frantic0/README.md

 - 🎶 🤖 Previously, I worked on livecoding environments for music and machine learning at Sussex, where I developed [Sema](https://github.com/mimic-sussex/sema) and the [sema-engine](https://github.com/frantic0/sema-engine).

-- My PhD in Computer Science from Goldsmiths UoL, focused on designing interactive machine learning toolkits for music technologists and audio developers.
+- My PhD in Computer Science from Goldsmiths UoL, focused on interactive machine learning toolkit design for music technologists and audio developers.

 <!--
 **frantic0/frantic0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.